 Check out a related article:

 To confirm that GPT-2 is a general pattern-recognition program, ML researcher Shawn Presser (@theshawwn) trained GPT-2 to play chess using solely PGN files.
 Here you can find the progress.
-The model has shown an ability to recognize known chess patterns.
+The model has shown an ability to recognize known chess patterns, which is a great Openai GPT 2 example.
+Today, we are going to find out how to use Openai GPT 2 using this example.

 We liked an idea to evaluate GPT-2 not only on natural language generation, but also on other applications like the chess game.
 We thought training the model on the current board state is more perspective over training on PGN sequence.
 In our mind, when the current board state is used, it is not so necessary to have game history to predict the next move.